s-andrews/illuminaprocessing/CRUK_sequencing_processing.md

     nohup tar -zcvf raw_data_L001_.tar.gz raw_data &

+# Rename files

+Cellranger is very fussy about filenames, so we need to get rid of certain characters `. -`, and capitalise s, r, i etc. Even if we’re not running cellranger, we still want to add the sample names and lane number to the fastq files.

+The rename_CRUK_samples.sh script takes the contents.csv file from CRUK and uses that to rename fq files.

+We go from something like this

+    SLX-22125.NEBNext16.H7HTTDRX2.s_2.r_1.fq.gz

+to:

+    SLX22125_NEBNext16_Mut2k_S2_L002_R1.fastq.gz

+or for using with cellranger - specify the -c option when running the script:

+    SLX22125_NEBNext16_Mut2k_S2_L002_R1_001.fastq.gz

+Usage:

+    rename_CRUK_samples.sh [options: -h|-c(cellranger mode)] [contents file] [lane no] [extra text to remove (optional)]

+e.g.

+    ~/illuminaprocessing/rename_CRUK_samples.sh -c SLX-22121.H7HTTDRX2.s_1.contents.csv 1 H7HTTDRX2
+    ~/illuminaprocessing/rename_CRUK_samples.sh -c SLX-22125.H7HTTDRX2.s_2.contents.csv 2 H7HTTDRX2

+If not using cellranger don't include -c as bismark (and others) won't recognise them as paired end files, they expect xxxx_R1.fastq.gz and xxxx_R2.fastq.gz.

 # Running standard pipelines

 For bulk RNA-seq, bisulfite etc, the standard nextflow pipelines can be used, then copy_back_files to copy them to the pipeline server (Sierra).

+# Running Cell Ranger count

+Once files have been renamed appropriately, cellranger count can be run to process 10x RNA-seq data (for RNA and ATAC multiome data see [next section](#processing-10x-multiome-data).
+There is a nextflow pipeline for cellranger count but it may not be functional, so at the moment we're running it directly as jobs on the cluster
+    module load cellranger
+    module load ssub

+The string to pass to --id is the first part of the fastq filename (preceding something similar to `_S1_L001_R1_001.fastq.gz`)

+Example commands for running cellranger count:

+    ssub -o cellranger.log --email -j cellranger -c 16 -m 40G cellranger count --id=SLX22547_SITTH7_ESC_day10_2B --sample=SLX22547_SITTH7_ESC_day10_2B --transcriptome=/bi/apps/cellranger/references/refdata-gex-mm10-2020-A --fastqs=/bi/scratch/run_processing/221208_SLX22547_CRUK_external/day10

+    for i in {x,y,z}; do ssub -o cellranger.log --email -j cellranger -c 16 -m 40G cellranger count --id=${i} --sample=${i} --transcriptome=/bi/apps/cellranger/references/refdata-gex-GRCh38-2020-A --fastqs=/bi/scratch/run_processing/xxxx; done

 # Processing 10x multiome data